rakkarage/ComfyRage/README.md

 **Features:**

-- Shows text, optionally passes on input as output.
+- Show text, optionally passes on input as output.

 ---